Felipeyuji777/Group-assessment/README.md

 # Group-assessment

+**AI DISCLOSURE STATEMENT:**
+- AI (ChatGPT) was used to assist us in the process of writing the codes.
+Below are the lines that were written/assisted by AI:
+- Line 52-54
+- Line 62
+- Line 75
+- Line 90-92

 Welcome to BUV Beans and Leaves!
 This is simple POS system written in Python.
 This program allows you to: